ModelCloud/GPTQModel/README.md

 ## Why should you use GPTQModel?

-GPTQModel started out as a major refractor (fork) of AutoGTQP but has now morphed into a full-stand-in replacement with cleaner api, up-to-date model support, faster inference, faster quantization, higher quality quants and a pledge from the ModelCloud team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.
+GPTQModel started out as a major refractor (fork) of AutoGTQP but has now morphed into a full-stand-in replacement with cleaner api, up-to-date model support, faster inference, faster quantization, higher quality quants and a pledge that ModelCloud, together with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements and model support.

 ## Features
 * 🚀 Extensive model support for: `IBM Granite`, `Llama 3.2 Vision`, `MiniCPM3`, `GRIN-Moe`, `Phi 3.5`, `EXAONE 3.0`, `InternLM 2.5`, `Gemma 2`, `DeepSeek-V2`, `DeepSeek-V2-Lite`, `ChatGLM`, `MiniCPM`, `Phi-3`, `Qwen2MoE`, `DBRX` (Converted).